sebacipolat/DroidTemplateWizard/README.md

 All the boilerplate code adding dependencies, package, etc, this tool will help you.

 ##  Description:
+The tool is based on https://plopjs.com/  a Micro-generator framework that makes it easy for an entire team to create files with a level of uniformity.

+We define a basic template project located into the template folder.

+The project is an simple android app with a android library module inside.

 ## Install:
 Clone this repo and run you should have installed nodejs and npm first